benjaminoakes/www.benjaminoakes.com/_posts/2019-01-09-The-year-of-the-vegan.md

 Source: [The year of the vegan](https://worldin2019.economist.com/theyearofthevegan?utm_source=412&utm_medium=COM)

 Now if only the American counterparts of EU restaurant chains would follow suit...
+(Everywhere, [not just in one restaurant in Chicago](https://www.wellandgood.com/good-food/mcdonalds-mcaloo-tikki-vegan-burger/).)